 If you’ve never developed a business case, your company may have internal resources that can help.
 For example, some companies host business case development workshops or offer intranet resources.
-The World Wide Web Consortium’s (W3C) Web Accessibility Initiative also offers helpful tips for designing a customized business plan for web accessibility(link is external), many of which can be applied to other technology products.
+The World Wide Web Consortium’s (W3C) Web Accessibility Initiative also offers helpful tips for designing a customized business plan for web accessibility, many of which can be applied to other technology products.

 Some of the factors in your business case may need to be quantified.
 Others may only require a sound argument and examples.
 The most frequently cited factors in building an effective business case for developing and providing accessible technology products include:

 - Accessible technology improves productivity.
 Productivity matters to your customers, especially those representing employers.
 And ensuring the accessibility and usability of workplace technology helps employees with disabilities optimize their performance.
 Accessibility and usability features frequently enable productivity gains for those without disabilities, too.

 - You can profit by building and marketing universally designed products.
 Companies that manufacture technology products are increasingly realizing the benefits of designing for all types of users.
 It simply makes good business sense to create products that can be used right out of the box—in other words, universally designed.